top of page

 -

-For multiple year grants to "Friends of the Trail" for their year around care of trash clean up on trailhead roads of liter left by thoughtless people, a huge undertaking by Wade Holden and his crews.
+Multiple year grants to "Friends of the Trail" for their year around care of heavy trash clean up on trailhead roads of liter, abandoned vehicles, and homeless encampments left by thoughtless people, a huge undertaking by Wade Holden and his crews.

 -